lisa-lumos/Snowflake/04-databases-tables-views.md

 You can create a materialized view on external tables.

 ## Table design
-When defining cols of dates/timestamps, recommend use date/timestamp data type rather than VARCHAR.
+When defining cols of dates/timestamps, recommend to use date/timestamp data type rather than VARCHAR.
 This improves query performance.

 Referential integrity constraints in SF are informational (not enforced), except for NOT NULL.

 There is no storage/performance difference between a col with a max length declaration like VARCHAR(16777216), and a smaller precision.
 But using appropriate col length is recommended for easy debugging and convenience for 3rd party tools.

 If unsure what operations to perform on semi-structured data, recommend storing it in a VARIANT column for now.
+For data that is mostly regular and uses only native types (strings and integers), the storage requirements and query performance for operations on relational data and data in a VARIANT column is very similar.

 ## Cloning
 When a db or schema got cloned, privileges of all its child objects are copied, but the container itself's privileges do not get copied.
 Use "copy grants" clause to copy container's privileges (except ownership).